CreativeCodingLab/MultiLayerMatrix/README.md

 At sub-ranks, such as tribe or species (sub-species, variety etc.), a binomial naming system is used.
 For example, a species name has two parts: its genus and its specific epithet.
 It is not unusual for a specific epithet to be shared by many genera.

 ![ScreenShot](https://github.com/CreativeCodingLab/MultiLayerMatrix/blob/master/figures/Figure6ab.png)

+####Acknowledgments
+This work was funded by the DARPA Big Mechanism Program under ARO contract WF911NF-14-1-0395.